Txt2Vid: Ultra-Low Bitrate Compression of Talking-Head Videos via Text: Performance Evaluation

-In comparison to the benchmark dataset with bitrates ranging from $\sim$10-100 kbps, the proposed Txt2Vid method requires only $\sim$85 bps on average across all contents in the study.
-This is close to the $\sim$39 bps information rate of many spoken languages \cite{coupe2019different}.
-The small difference between Txt2Vid and spoken language encoding rates can be partly explained by short text segments in the study which are harder to compress using bzip2.
-Figure \ref{fig_resemble_avc_av1} shows the results for the subjective study comparing the Txt2Vid generated reconstructions with the standard codecs (AVC and AV1 video codecs shown separately) for all six contents.
+Figure \ref{fig_resemble_avc_av1} shows the results for the subjective study comparing the Txt2Vid generated reconstructions (from text) with the standard codecs (AVC and AV1 video codecs shown separately) for all six contents.
 Recall that we used two audio bitrates (AAC codec) for each video codec setting, both of which are shown in the plots.
-Note that only the set of videos generated from text using Resemble API are shown here, while the results for the set of videos generated by directly using the original audio are provided in Appendix \ref{app_add_results}.
+Note that only the set of videos generated from text using Resemble API are shown here, while the results for the set of videos generated by directly using the original audio are provided in Section \ref{sec_ablation_results} (Ablation Study).
 The plots show the percentage of users preferring the Txt2Vid method over a given standard codec setting against the ratio of bitrates for the standard codec and Txt2Vid.
 As this ratio increases, the reconstruction quality for the standard codec improves and we expect fewer people to prefer Txt2Vid.
 We observe this monotonicity in the plots, along with some outliers to the trend.
 These outliers can be explained by statistical noise and the fact that we can get different overall qualities at the same bitrate depending on how the total bitrate is allocated to video and audio.
+The error bars show the 95\% Confidence Interval using standard normal distribution assuming each choice can be modeled using a binomial distribution.
+Focusing on the 50\% preference level (dashed line in plot), we observe that for most contents Txt2Vid achieves similar QoE with up to $1000\times$ smaller bitrates than the widely used H.264+AAC codec (Figure \ref{fig_resemble_avc_av1}a).
+Even when using the state-of-the-art AV1 video codec, we still see close to $200\times$ lower bitrates using Txt2Vid at similar user preference (Figure \ref{fig_resemble_avc_av1}b).
+These results illustrate the promise of our pipeline in reducing videos to a minimal text-based representation followed by generative reconstruction.
+Figure \ref{fig_examplary_encodes} in Appendix \ref{exemplary_encodes} shows frames belonging to exemplary Txt2Vid and baseline encodes found at similar-QoE using our subjective study for a few different contents in the dataset.